AgeOfLearning/aofl/aofl-js-packages/polyfill-service/README.md

 # @aofl/polyfill-service

 Implements a customized version of `@webcomponents/webcomponentsjs/webcomponents-loader.js` that uses dynamic imports to load polyfills.
-I also allows for lazy loading other polyfills based on a config file.
+It also allows for lazy loading other polyfills based on a config file.

 ## How to use